Emmyhack/GadoWallet/FINAL_ITERATION_SUMMARY.md

 **💰 Revenue Model**: Active and validated
 **⭐ Quality**: Enterprise-grade with full test coverage**

-The Gada Wallet platform is now a complete, business-ready solution ready for launch and user acquisition! 🎉
+The Gado Wallet platform is now a complete, business-ready solution ready for launch and user acquisition! 🎉